AreaLayer/DCA-Lightning-PoC/README.md

 # DCA Lightning PoC

-Demo for DCA Lightning product
+Demo  and Proof of Concept for DCA Lightning product

 # Demo video